-- 1. a specific method must not be chosen independently of a mode of operation; - 2. internal re-keying mechanisms without a master key do not provide backward security of session keys.
+- a specific method must not be chosen independently of a mode of operation; - 2. internal re-keying mechanisms without a master key do not provide backward security of data processing keys.

 Any block cipher modes of operations with internal re-keying can be jointly used with any external re-keying mechanisms.
-Such joint usage increases both the number of messages processed with one key and their maximum possible size.
+Such joint usage increases both the number of messages processed with one initial key and their maximum possible size.

-The use of the same cryptographic primitives both for data processing and re-keying transformation decreases the code size but can lead to some possible vulnerabilities because the adversary always has access to the data processing interface.
-This vulnerability can be eliminated by using different primitives for data processing and rekeying, however, in this case the security of the whole scheme cannot be reduced to standard notions like PRF or PRP so security estimations become more difficult and unclear.
+If the adversary has access to the data processing interface the use of the same cryptographic primitives both for data processing and rekeying transformation decreases the code size but can lead to some possible vulnerabilities.
+This vulnerability can be eliminated by using different primitives for data processing and re-keying, however, in this case the security of the whole scheme cannot be reduced to standard notions like PRF or PRP, so security estimations become more difficult and unclear.